 You may feel nervous, stressed or scared if you’ve been told you need surgery.
 Finding out as much as you can about the operation and understanding the process will help you feel calmer and more in control.

-What are common types of hand surgery?
+Common types of hand surgery

 Conditions which may be helped by surgery include carpal tunnel syndrome, trigger finger, Dupuytren’s contracture and arthritis of the base of the thumb.